Braised Beef in Smoky Morita Chile

 About this recipe

-Braised beef in morita chile is a stew of exceptional depth from central Mexico: the beef slow-cooks in a sauce of smoky morita chile - the small, dried smoked version of jalapeño - with roasted tomato, garlic, onion and herbs, creating a dark red-brown stew with a smoky, gently spiced flavour that only long hours of cooking can develop.
+Braised beef in morita chile is a stew of exceptional depth from central Mexico: the beef slow-cooks in a sauce of smoky morita chile - the small, dried smoked version of jalapeño - with roasted tomato, garlic, onion and herbs, creating a dark red-brown stew with a smoky, gently spiced flavor that only long hours of cooking can develop.

 History & Origin

 The morita chile is a jalapeño that has been smoked but not fully dried, unlike the chipotle which is more completely smoked.
 Both are varieties of the same chile (Capsicum annuum) and differ only in their degree of smoking and drying.
 The culture of smoking chiles for preservation dates to the Olmecs and was extensively documented by the Aztecs.
-Braised beef with morita chile is a home-cooking stew of central Mexico that exploits the morita's ability to impart deep smoky flavour even through long cooking.
+Braised beef with morita chile is a home-cooking stew of central Mexico that exploits the morita's ability to impart deep smoky flavor even through long cooking.

 Estimated cost